 All right, the top panel holes are all cut!
 Now it's time to start installing stuff in it.

 But wait!
 I realized- with great groaning and slapping of own forehead, that any boombox worth its salt needs a cup holder!
 So back to the junkyard to grab a slide-out cup holder from a '90 Toyota Tercel.
 This style of cup holder just needs a long, narrow opening for mounting.
-The only place such an opening would fit would be on the front panel, right above the 8-track player.
+The only place such an opening would fit would be right above the 8-track player.
 So, I remove the 8-track and the right-side Jaguar light and mark the outline of the new hole.

 I put some masking tape over the existing components (don't want them clogged with sawdust) and started cutting.

 And there it is!
 I had to grind off some mounting lugs to make it fit in the slot, but that was a quick job with the Dremel.